 Major events like South by Southwest and Austin City Limits also contribute millions each year to Austin’s economy.
 Austin is also a great place to live if you work in government, education or are a startup company.
 The city is full of mom and pop shops and local businesses that residents rally around to help succeed.

 Both towns have varied topography.
 Austin is part of the greater region known as Texas Hill Country.
 To its south you have beauties such as Fredericksburg, Dripping Springs and Wimberly.
 Within the city you have the option to get out on Lake Travis or Lake Austin.
 These bodies of water and surrounding towns make for some great outdoor fun.
 On any given day you could find yourself hiking, biking, swimming, canoeing, or fishing.
 Houston is located along the Gulf Coastal Plains and just 50 miles northwest of Galveston.
-Being this close to the beach means sun and surf is a quick drive away.
+Being this close to the beach means sun and surf isn’t right in your backyard, but it is just a quick drive away.

 Both towns have lots of options for rooting for your favorite team.
 Centered around professional teams, many Houstonites remember cheering on the Houston Oilers who were the first professional football team in Houston.
 In 1996, the Oilers moved to Memphis and then to Nashville where they are now the Tennessee Titans.
 Now Houston football fans can cheer on the Houston Texans who were founded in 2002.
 In addition to this football team, Houston sports fans can root for the Astros (baseball) and the Rockets (basketball).
 Because Austin is a college town, Austin is built around University of Texas sports.
 The Texas Longhorn football program historically is in the top five most winning teams.
 UT Austin men’s basketball team has won the NCAA championship 27 times and the women’s volleyball team is a powerhouse taking first place in the NCAA and fourth place nationally in 2019.
 The University is centrally located downtown making it easily accessible for Austin folks to cheer on the Longhorns on any given weekend.
-The Lago Vista ISD is also one of the best in the country, so Lakeside residents can be confident they’re setting their kids up with a stellar education.
+The Lago Vista ISD is also one of the best in the country, so Lakeside residents can sign their kids up to play sports while maintaining confidence that they’re also setting them up with a stellar education.

 And the Winner Is…